 Lawn Care Program

-A yearly treatment program is one of the most crucial parts that contribute to the long term success of your newly installed lawn.
+A yearly treatment program is one of the most crucial parts that contribute to the long-term success of your newly installed or existing lawn.
 We offer a 6- step program of fertilization and weed controls beginning in March and extending through the end of November.
-Listed below we provide details on our lawn care program as well as additional services for your property.
+We will build your program specific to your property needs.
+Listed below we provide details on our lawn care program as well as additional services you can add to your program.

 (Every Fall with seed) Aeration allows oxygen, water and nutrients to the root system of your lawn.
 Also relieves compacted soil.
 Seeding should be performed with the aeration for a thicker, healthier lawn.
 Yearly aeration/seeding can eliminate spring thatching.

 (Every Fall with core aeration) Seeding should be performed every fall along with aeration to strengthen, as well as to thicken your lawn.

 (Fall) Gets rid of debris that has accumulated over on the surface time.
 Allows the lawn to obtain the proper nutrients.
 This is done in conjunction with core aeration/seeding only if necessary.
 We can also add topsoil to top dress the areas that were thatched if needed.
 A thorough evaluation of the condition of the lawn will let us know if this added process is needed.

 Applied as a 3-step program.
 A form of liquid insecticide sprayed around the foundation of your home to eliminate insects from entering your home from the outside.
 We spray around the entire foundation of your house and concentrate on areas around basement windows and cracks in the foundation.